 Lake City Skate Spot at Virgil Flaim Park.
 Credit: Nancy Chaney

 Skatin’ and scootin’ are awesome ways to get the kids outside and working up a sweat.
 City streets and emptied-out pools were the original skater’s playground.
-Today, a totally rad skatescape, with bowls, ramps, rails and ledges is a much hipper — not to mention safer — option.
+Today, a totally rad new skatescape, with bowls, ramps, rails and ledges is a much hipper — not to mention safer — scene.

-Luckily, the Seattle area has no shortage of these pro-approved spaces for every age and skill level: from seasoned skaters to youngsters practicing their skateboard, scooter or balance bike skills.
-Along with the brand-new Lake City Skate Spot at Virgil Flaim Park that just opened, we’ve rounded up seven of the best Seattle and Eastside skate parks to practice those flips and grinds.
+Luckily, the Seattle area has no shortage of these pro-approved spaces for every age and skill level, from seasoned skaters to youngsters practicing their skateboard, scooter or balance bike skills.
+We’ve rounded up seven of the best Seattle and Eastside skate parks to practice those flips and grinds.
 Grab your wheels and get rolling!

 1. Lake City Skate Spot, Virgil Flaim Park

 Designed to provide an opportunity for youth recreation and community building in urban Lake City’s Virgil Flaim Park, the newer 8,000-square-foot skate spot promises a place for riders, beginner to advanced.
 This park features a mix of traditional and street elements, and lots of spectator room to learn from the pros.

 Nearby bonus: Shoot some hoops at Virgil Flaim’s newly redone basketball court, adjacent to the skate park, while the littles tumble on the playground (with old-school metal slides!); make a pit stop to refuel at the Lake City location of Dick’s Drive-In on your way home.

 Find it: 1000 N. 50th St., Seattle